GENERATOR BUYERS GUIDE:

 The wattage of your genset needs to be at least 20% greater than the total starting wattage requirements of all of the equipment that will ever be running at once.

 All of the gensets we sell have specific power ratings, in watts (kilowatts, megawatts, etc.).
-To determine how much capacity you need, you start by making a list of all of the various pieces of electrical equipment you might need to run at one time.
+To determine how MANY CAPACITIES you need, you start by making a list of all of the various pieces of electrical equipment you might need to run at one time.
 This might be your camping (or glamping, I suppose) gear for a portable hobby generator, but it might be a really extensive spreadsheet for a commercial or industrial operation.
 Most equipment has its wattage requirements printed on the device itself.
-For others you might have to hunt down the manual it came with or check the manufacturer’ website.
+For others you might have to hunt down the manual it came with or check the MANUFACTURER’S website.

 It is important that if any of your equipment has a ‘starting wattage’ as well as a ‘running wattage’ requirement that you make this calculation using their starting wattage.
 Anything with an electric motor will require substantially more power in the few seconds when it starts and gets up to speed than it will generally.
 If you know a piece of equipment has a large electric motor and must have a starting wattage that isn’t listed, you can get very close by multiplying its running wattage by three.